ammarhakim/gkeyll1/docs/manual/index.rst

 described.
 A Lucee simulation is created by writing a Lua program that uses these Lucee-specific objects along with standard Lua control structures and functions.
-This gives great flexibility as a powerful general-purpose language is available to you for creating a simulation.
+This gives great flexibility as a powerful general-purpose language is available for creating a simulation.

 Contents
 --------